lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 - `prolongLifetime()` callable only by the committee when unused, unexpired, within the prolongation window, and with remaining prolongations.
 - Each call prolongs the lifetime by the **Prolongation Period** and decrements remaining prolongations.
 - `seal()` pauses configured contracts for **SEAL_DURATION_SECONDS** and expires the GateSeal immediately.
-- **Prolongation Period** is set to **1 year**, ensuring that the committee needs to act only once per contract per year.
-- [**Prolongation Window**](https://www.notion.so/ADR-X-GateSeal-v2-216bf633d0c9809994ebd484c6334e42?source=copy_link#216bf633d0c9802a870ce30b883f2cad) is fixed at **14 days** — as this remains an emergency mechanism, the committee is expected to be available for two planned sessions per year.
+- **Prolongation Period** (in seconds), **Prolongation Window** (in seconds), **DAO Ops Reserve** (in seconds), together with **Expiry Timestamp** and **Prolongation Limit** are all set at the time of each GateSeal deployment.
-- **Initial Lifetime** is set at deployment and must not exceed `2 × Prolongation Period` (**2 years**), while also respecting a lower bound defined by `DAO Ops Reserve + Prolongation Window` (**74 days**), to guarantee a safe buffer before the first prolongation.
+- **Initial Lifetime** must not exceed `2 × Prolongation Period`, while also respecting a lower bound defined by `DAO Ops Reserve + Prolongation Window`, to guarantee a safe buffer before the first prolongation.
 - **Prolongation Count** is defined at deployment, enabling custom total lifetimes per contract within global constraints.
 - **Maximum Total Lifetime** — calculated as `Initial Lifetime + (Prolongation Period × Prolongation Count)` — must not exceed **5 years**; this is enforced at deployment time.
-- The ability to **set custom seal duration limits at deployment** is removed — prior limits (e.g., 4–14 days) are now obsolete.
-Deployment-time configuration is immutable and subject to deploy-time verification, which provides sufficient safeguards.
+- The previously existing 4–14 day limit of **Seal Duration** is removed.
-- The ability to **choose which contracts are sealed at activation** is removed — each GateSeal now has a predefined scope.
+- The ability to **choose which contracts are sealed at activation** is removed.
 - Full compatibility with existing PausableUntil contracts (e.g., WithdrawalQueue, ValidatorExitBusOracle).

 ### Test Cases

-- Deployment reverts if any parameter exceeds its allowed limits:
+- **Deployment reverts if:**
-  - **seal_duration** is zero
+  - `seal_duration_seconds` is zero
-  - **initial_lifetime** is too short or too long
-  - number of **sealables** is zero, too many, or contains duplicates
+  - the `sealables` list is empty, contains more than 8 entries, includes duplicates, or contains the zero address
+  - `expiry_timestamp` is below the minimum offset, exceeds the maximum allowed offset, or is set in the past
+  - `prolongation_period_seconds` is shorter than `prolongation_window_seconds + dao_ops_reserve_seconds`
-  - calculated total lifetime exceeds the allowed 5-year cap
+  - the calculated total lifetime exceeds the 5-year cap

-- Triggering `seal()`:
+- **Triggering `seal()`:**
+  - may only be called by the committee; all unauthorized calls revert
-  - pauses all configured sealables
+  - pauses all configured sealables for `SEAL_DURATION_SECONDS`
-  - emits a `Sealed` event with correct parameters
+  - emits a `Sealed` event for each sealable with correct parameters
-  - causes the GateSeal to become expired
+  - immediately marks the GateSeal as expired

-- `prolongLifetime()`:
+- **Calling `prolongLifetime()`:**
+  - may only be called by the committee; all unauthorized calls revert
-  - succeeds only when called within the configured prolongation window
+  - only succeeds if called within the configured prolongation window; attempts before or after the window revert
+  - reverts if the GateSeal is already expired or if no prolongations remain
-  - extends the GateSeal's lifetime by **Prolongation Period**
-  - decrements the number of prolongations remaining
+  - extends the lifetime by `Prolongation Period` and decrements the prolongations remaining
   - emits a `Prolonged` event with updated values

-- `prolongLifetime()` reverts if:
-  - called before the prolongation window opens
-  - called after the window closes
-  - the GateSeal is already sealed (and thus expired)
-  - the GateSeal has no prolongations left
-  - called by a non-committee account

-- `seal()` and `prolongLifetime()` can only be called by the committee; all unauthorized calls revert
-- A second call to `prolongLifetime()` within the same window reverts, enforcing one action per window
+  - a second call within the same window reverts, enforcing one action per window

 ## Security Considerations